OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 By the end of this walkthrough, you'll have an add-in that runs whenever a new item is created and sets the subject.

 > [!NOTE]
-> Support for this feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10).
-See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.
+> Support for this feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10), with additional events now available in [requirement set 1.11](/javascript/api/requirement-sets/outlook/requirement-set-1.11/outlook-requirement-set-1.11) and [requirement set 1.12](/javascript/api/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12).
+See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support these requirement sets.

 ## Supported events

 The following table lists events that are currently available and the supported clients for each event.
 When an event is raised, the handler receives an `event` object which may include details specific to the type of event.
 The **Description** column includes a link to the related object where applicable.

-> [!IMPORTANT]
-> Events still in preview may only be available with a Microsoft 365 subscription and in a limited set of supported clients as noted in the following table.
-For client configuration details, see [How to preview](#how-to-preview) in this article.
-Preview events shouldn't be used in production add-ins.

 |Event|Description|Minimum requirement set and supported clients|
 |---|---|---|